 YouTube is the most popular video streaming site in the world.
-Founded on February 14th, 2005 in San Mateo, California, the platform quickly grew in popularity thanks to its tools enabling anyone to express themselves to the world.
-And by everyone, I mean everyone can express themselves and share their knowledge.
 There are other video streaming services such as Vimeo that have done reasonably well but have never even come close to YouTube’s popularity.
 YouTube has even become the second most popular search engine!

 The point of the YouTube platform is for you to upload content that you find interesting and see if you can gather an audience.
 Topics on YouTube range from gaming to music to art and anything in between.
 The possibilities are endless here.
 In fact, the platform has become so popular that Facebook is trying to create its own video service to compete with YouTube.

 Personally I use YouTube to listen to music in my car, but that means that my screen is on the whole time I am listening.
 And as much as I like seeing flashes of music videos out of the corner of my eye, it really isn’t the best set-up.
 One of the reasons to use YouTube for the main music source is the desire to not pay for a streaming music service, so paying for YouTube premium isn’t a realistic option.